NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 Inserting "Charles" using the append method will place the string at the end of the array.
 This is a constant-time operation, meaning the time it takes to perform this operation stays the same no matter how large the array becomes.
 However, there may come a time that you need to insert an element in a particular location, such as in the very middle of the array.

-This is exactly how the array works.
 Inserting new elements from anywhere aside from the end of the array will force elements to shuffle backwards to make room for the new element:

 ```
 people.insert("Andy", at: 0)